vdbrink/vdbrink.github.io/projects/automate_christmas_decorations.md

     * _A smile on their face_
 * No lights on when there is nobody around for a while; [Node-RED automation](#disable-a-socket-after-a-period-of-inactivity)
     * _No useless power usage, which saves money_
+* No power cables to paper Christmas stars;
+  * _Freedom to place paper Christmas stars everywhere_
 * Spend more time in bed and sleep like a baby; <a href="images_christmas_decorations/outside_tree_light.jpg"><img src="images_christmas_decorations/outside_tree_light.jpg" alt="outside tree lights" width="100px" style="margin-left:15px;float:right" /></a>
     * _More rest, more energy, less coffee_
 * Fellow house members have no one to blame when the cozy lights are off because you were in a hurry to go to work;